 • A page detailing a bench jeweler’s typical job duties and working environment.

 • A listing of MJSA member schools that offer practical skills bench training.

 • Information on how experienced jewelers can volunteer to be mentors.

 BEaJEWELER has received significant financial support from a 2015 JCK Industry Fund Grant.
 Additional funding and in-kind support has been provided by New Approach School for Jewelers and the MJSA Education Foundation.

 Since 1997, the MJSA Education Foundation Scholarship Group, managed by the Rhode Island Community Foundation on behalf of MJSA, has generated over $180,000 to support U.S. students enrolled in jewelry design and jewelry making programs at colleges, universities, and technical schools.

-In 2016, the Foundation chose four scholarship winners who are developing the kinds of practical skills that will make them productive members of the commercial jewelry industry, either as jewelry makers or designers.
-To see our 2016 winners, with short descriptions of their backgrounds, courses of study, and future plans, click here.
+In 2018, the Foundation chose three scholarship winners who are developing the kinds of practical skills that will make them productive members of the commercial jewelry industry, either as jewelry makers or designers.
+To see our 2018 winners, with short descriptions of their backgrounds, courses of study, and future plans, click here.